piyush0101/nonblocking-swing/README.md

 # nonblocking-swing

-A Clojure library designed to ... well, that part is up to you.
+Never lock up the UI when you are running long running tasks.
+This example is for Swing.

 ## Usage

-FIXME

 ## License

-Copyright © 2014 FIXME
+Copyright © Piyush Srivastava

 Distributed under the Eclipse Public License, the same as Clojure.